KolmogorovLab/Severus/README.md

 * `--min-sv-size` minimum SV size to be reported [50]

-* `--min-reference-flank` minimum distance between breakpoint and sequence ends [10000]
+* `--min-reference-flank` minimum distance between a breakpoint and reference ends [10000]

 * `--write-alignments` write read alignments to file